ansyblenetwork/sdg/_posts/2020-11-08-a-perfect-tonic.md

 title: "A perfect tonic: Naming the intervals"
 ---

 I have an admission to make: It takes me too long - perhaps a second or two - to recall the names of notes written on the staff (I do a better job of it if I'm sitting at a piano).
 I discovered this when trying to copy sheet music into Musescore the other day.
 However, I'm not ashamed of this.
-There is essentially no meaning to the lettered names of the notes; they are merely a semanticless anthropogenic convention.
+There is essentially no meaning to the lettered names of the notes; they are merely a semantic-less anthropogenic convention.

-This brings me to today's question: What are the principles guiding the longform names of the intervals?
+This brings me to today's question: What are the principles guiding the _longform_ names of the intervals?

 ### Scale degree names